Answers to some of our most frequently asked questions are provided here.

-If you get this message it means that the organisation supplying your login credentials is not authorised for use with this service.
-Organisations within the UK Access Management Federation have the opportunity to assert that, where unique persistent attributes are associated with a user, they will ensure that these attribute values are not re-issued to another user for at least 24 months after the last possible use by the previous user.
+If you get this message it means the organisation supplying your login credentials is not authorised.
+Organisations in the UK Access Management Federation have the opportunity to assert that, where unique persistent attributes are associated with a user, they will make sure these attribute values are not re-issued to another user for at least 24 months after the last possible use by the previous user.

-For access to UK Data Service/UK Data Archive resources your organisation must provide the following credentials, in the correct format, for you:
+For access to UK Data Service/UK Data Archive resources, your organisation must provide you the following credentials, in the correct format:

 If the required attributes are not being released, or if you think the prefix for ScopedAffiliation is incorrect, contact your IT helpdesk or e-resources administrator for further assistance.

-Single Sign On (SSO) is a system which allows you to enter user credentials only once in order to gain subsequent access to a number of disparate resources.
-Once logged in you may access any SSO services which you are entitled to access, without logging in again within any one browser session.
+Single Sign On (SSO) allows you to enter user credentials only once to gain subsequent access to a number of disparate resources.
+Once logged in you may access any SSO services which you are entitled to without logging in again in any one browser session.
 A browser session lasts for eight hours or until you close your browser window.

-The UK Data Service uses Single Sign On which requires that cookies are accepted on your PC.
+You need to accept cookies to use Single Sign On.
 The most common reason for not being able to log in is that cookies are blocked on your PC.
-To check whether cookies are enabled on your PC check our cookie information.
+Check our cookie information to see whether cookies are enabled.

-Users may receive an error message, or a blank screen, when trying to log in, due to the way in which some institutions have set up their federated access management system.
-Because Nesstar uses frames, and the frame containing the login dialogue comes from a server other than the surrounding site, some web browsers treat this as a third party site and therefore do not accept cookies from it via the browser's default security settings.
-Users are advised to try Firefox, or, in the case of Internet Explorer, with the permission of your IT helpdesk, change IE's settings as follows:
+You may see an error message, or a blank screen, when trying to log in, due to the way in which some institutions have set up their federated access management system.
+Because Nesstar uses frames, and the frame containing the login dialogue comes from a server other than the surrounding site, some web browsers treat this as a third party site and don’t accept cookies.
+We suggest using Firefox, or, if you use Internet Explorer, to get permission from your IT helpdesk and change IE's settings as follows:

 Tools -> Internet Options -> Privacy -> Advanced -> Override automatic cookie handling -> Always allow session cookies

 As mentioned above, the Nesstar product is built using 'frames' and due to added security measures at certain institutions, users may receive the following error message when logging in: 'This content cannot be displayed in a frame'.
-In this case it will be necessary for registered users to log in to the UK Data Service website before searching the Nesstar pages.
+In this case, registered users need to log in to the UK Data Service website before searching the Nesstar pages.